 What is the crime rate in Spain?

 Spain has a relatively low crime rate compared to many other European countries.
 Petty theft is the most common offense, but violent crime is rare.
-(See Also: Is El Salvador Safe To Visit Now?
-Discover The Truth)
+(See Also: Is it Safe to Visit Acapulco?
+The Ultimate Travel Guide)

 What should I do to stay safe in Spain?